Last Updated: January 1, 2026

 As labor laws change, business owners must prepare themselves and their employees for the changes.
 Here are some ways to get ahead of the curve:

-Keep Your Technology Up To Date - Technology plays a crucial role in managing payroll and wage rates.
+- Keep Your Technology Up To Date - Technology plays a crucial role in managing payroll and wage rates.
 It's important to choose a payroll solution that is flexible, customizable, and well-integrated into the rest of the organization's human capital management (HCM) suite.
-From automatic tax withholding calculations to calculating commissions and tips, to simple direct deposit setup, the payroll solution should work for the company, not the other way around.
+From automatic tax withholding calculations to calculating commissions and tips, to simple direct deposit setup, a payroll solution should work for the company, not the other way around.

-Implement Best Practices for Compensation Management - With a major change to minimum wage, it's important to review the organization's compensation management process and search for best practices that will determine the proper pay for each employee.
+- Implement Best Practices for Compensation Management - With a major change to minimum wage, it's important to review the organization's compensation management process and search for best practices that will determine the proper pay for each employee.
 This ranges from an employee's base pay all the way through their benefits and paid time off.
 Compensation management plays a critical role in attracting, retaining, and motivating employees.
 There's never a better time to review employee compensation than a major change to the minimum wage in the new year.

-Review Budgets - This goes hand-in-hand with reviewing compensation management practices.
+- Review Budgets - This goes hand-in-hand with reviewing compensation management practices.
 For instance, it might be a better time to hire more seasonal workers to supplement staff during busy times or to adjust schedules with existing staff to reduce overtime costs.
 It's important to review the upcoming year's budget, cash flow, and hiring plans to ensure they work with the change in the Arizona minimum wage.

-Get Help Managing Labor Law Compliance
+Get Help Managing Arizona Minimum Wage and State Labor Law Compliance

 As year-end payroll wraps up, Arizona employers are already looking ahead to ensure compliance with the latest labor laws taking effect next year.
 Employers unprepared for the changes ahead can expect to see challenges with payroll accuracy, budgeting, and overall labor law compliance, which can result in hefty penalty costs.